2ndLetter/kubernetes-ftw/notes/00-security-cluster-roles-rolebindings.md

 - ClusterRoles/ClusterRoleBindings are cluster scoped
   - You *can* create a ClusterRole for a non-cluster wide resource
   - It will have access to that resource across all namespaces
-- `kubectl api-resources --namespaces=true`  # View namespace scoped resources
+- `kubectl api-resources --namespaced=true`  # View namespace scoped resources
-- `kubectl api-resources --namespaces=false` # View Cluster scoped resources
+- `kubectl api-resources --namespaced=false` # View Cluster scoped resources

 ## Usage:
 - Imperative Way: